raspberrypilearning/green-goals/en/step_2.md

 --- /task ---

+--- task ---

+Run your program to test it.
+At the end of every task, test your code.

+--- /task ---

 You now need to program the next backdrop to appear when the **Main Panda** reaches the edge of the stage.

 --- task ---